Colin Newman: Music career

 In 1986, another solo LP, Commercial Suicide, was released on the Crammed Discs label.
 A massive change in style for Newman, the album is reflective and highly orchestrated.
 His next LP, It Seems, followed a similar path, albeit with far more use of sequencers – something Newman would continue to work with for a number of years.
 Both Crammed albums featured Malka Spigel who has been included in all subsequent solo and collaborative work.

 Newman's only other de facto solo outing was the mid-1990s release Bastard, an almost entirely instrumental release with tracks largely built from guitar loops and samples.
 Released on his own label, Swim ~, the first pressing of the album was packaged with a free copy of Newman's four-track Voice EP.
 Despite Newman's name being on the cover, he says these releases, along with several others on Swim ~, are essentially collaborative efforts with his wife and musical partner, Malka Spigel.

 Newman's song "Alone" made an appearance in the 1991 film The Silence of the Lambs in a scene in which the character Buffalo Bill is sewing in a basement.
 This song was also covered by This Mortal Coil on their Filigree & Shadow LP.

 Newman has produced, arranged and mixed various other artists.
 These include Virgin Prunes, Parade Ground, Minimal Compact, Alain Bashung, Silo & Lobe on the production and arrangement side and Hawkwind, Dead Man Ray, Fennesz, Polysics and Celebricide on the mix side.
 He has also mixed all new Wire releases since 2000.

 Since 2004, Newman has worked with Githead, a quartet composed of Newman, Spigel, Max Franken, and Robin Rimbaud.
 Newman has run the Pinkflag label for Wire since 2000.
 Immersion re-emerged in 2016.
 Newman also re-released his first three solo albums on Swim ~ sub-label Sentient Sonics in 2016.

+Personal life

+Newman and his wife have lived in Brighton since 2014.